+Displays the information contained in the ELF header at the start of the file.

+'''

+-1

+--program-headers

+--segments

 Displays the information contained in the file's segment headers, if it has any.

-'''

 -S

 --sections

 --section-headers

 Displays the information contained in the file's section headers, if it has any.

 -g

 --section-groups

 Displays the information contained in the file's section groups, if it has any.

 -t

 --section-details

 Displays the detailed section information.
 Implies '-S'.

 -s

 --symbols

 Displays the entries in symbol table section of the file, if it has one.

 --syms

 --dyn-syms

 Displays the entries in dynamic symbol table section of the file, if it has one.

 -e

 --headers

 Display all the headers in the file.
 Equivalent to '-h -l -S'.

 -n

 Displays the contents of the NOTE segments and/or sections, if any.

 --notes

 -r

+Displays the contents of the file's relocation section, if it has one.

 --relocs

-Displays the contents of the file's relocation section, if it has one.

---unwind
+-u

 Displays the contents of the file's unwind section, if it has one.
 Only the unwind

+--unwind

 sections for IA64 ELF files, as well as ARM unwind tables (.ARM.exidx /

 .ARM.extab) are currently supported.

 -d

 --dynamic

 Displays the contents of the file's dynamic section, if it has one.

 -V

 --version-info

 Displays the contents of the version sections in the file, it they exist.

 -A

 --arch-specific

 Displays architecture-specific information in the file, if there is any.

 --use-dynamic

 When displaying symbols, this option makes readelf use the symbol hash

 '''